Gurmar (Gymnema Sylvestre) Herb - Uses, Properties and Health Benefits

 What is Gurmar?

-Gurmar is a very effective herb for patients who are facing Diabetes problem.
-As per Ayurveda, this herb is known as Madhunashini due to its sugar destroying property.
+Gurmar is also known as Meshashringi.
+It is a very effective herb for patients who are facing Diabetes.
+As per Ayurveda, this herb is known as Madhunashini due to which it regulates the sugar level in the body.
 The Latin name of this herb is Gymnema sylvestre.
-Gurmar herb is equally beneficial in Type1 and Type2 diabetes.
+Gurmar herb is equally beneficial in Type 1 and Type 2 diabetes and also effective to manage the complications of diabetes.

 - Hindi Name: Gurmar, Gudmar

 - English Name: Cowplant, Australian Cowplant, Gymnema

 - Gujarathi Name : Gudamar, Kavali

 - Telugu Name : Vodaparthi, Podapatri